benklop/picocalc-luckfox-lyra/README.md

 3. Modify device tree in `src/*.dts`
 4. Adjust Buildroot packages in `src/*defconfig`
 5. Add additional patches or scripts as needed
-6. Create package sets for reusable modifications
+6. Create overlays for reusable modifications

 ## Development and Debugging